Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Fit with observations of clusters of galaxies

 where $\mathcal{L}_{j}$ is the maximum likelihood for the candidate model and is determined by adjusting the $V_{j}$ free parameters in such a way that they maximize the probability that the candidate model has generated the observed data.
 This equation shows that AIC rewards descriptive accuracy via the maximum likelihood, and penalizes lack of parsimony according to the number of free parameters (note that models with smaller AIC values are to be preferred).
 In that sense, \citet{Akaike-74,Akaike-85} extended this paradigm by considering a framework in which the model dimension is also unknown, and must therefore be determined from the data.
 Thus, Akaike proposed a framework where both model estimation and selection could be simultaneously accomplished.
 For those reasons, AIC is generally regarded as the first, most widely known and used model selection tool.

-Taking as objective function the AIC information index, we performed a Genetic Algorithm analysis using a modified version of the \citet{Kumara} code in C++.
-The GA we used evaluates numerically equation~\eqref{M-teo} in order to compare the numerical results from the model with the observational cluster data by~\citet{vikhlinin06}, as explained in subsection~\ref{chandra-sample}.
-All parameters were searched in a broad range from \( -1 \times 10^4 \) to \( 1 \times 10^{10} \), generating populations of 1,000 possible solutions over a maximum of 500,000 generation search processes.
-We selected standard genetic algorithms: tournament selection with replacement \citep{goldberg, sastry}, simulated binary crossover (SBX) \citep{deb1,deb2} and polynomial mutation \citep{deb1,deb2,deb3}.
-The parameters were estimated taking the average from the first best population decile, checking the consistency of the second order corrections with respect to the zeroth order term in the gravitational acceleration~\eqref{final-acc}.
-Finally, since we obtained:
+Taking as objective function the AIC information index, we performed a GAs analysis using a modified version of the \citet{Kumara} code in C++.
+The GA we used evaluates numerically equation~(\ref{M-teo}) in order to compare the numerical results from the theoretical model with the cluster observational data, as explained in Subsection~\ref{chandra-sample}.
+All parameters were searched in a broad range from $ -1 \times 10^4 $ to $ 1 \times 10^{10} $, generating populations of 1,000 possible solutions over a maximum of 500,000 generation search processes.
+We selected standard GAs: tournament selection with replacement \citep{goldberg, sastry}, simulated binary crossover \citep{deb1,deb2} and polynomial mutation \citep{deb1,deb2,deb3}.
+The parameters were estimated taking the average from the first best population decile, checking the consistency of the $\mathcal{O}(2)$ corrections with respect to the zeroth order term in the gravitational acceleration~(\ref{final-acc}).
+Finally, since we obtained

 for the parameters estimation, then the model was accepted as a good one \citep{burnham}.